 This week in “Along Those Lines …”, I want to discuss an issue that has bothered me for the past five years but which I have been unable to voice in previous columns in the “Ancestry Daily News” and on the Ancestry.com Web site.
 It is the closure of access to public records.
 Ancestry was reluctant to print a column I wrote on this topic two years ago, and I actually received a call from their legal department.
 I was informed that California had ‘requested’ that Ancestry.com remove the California Death Index from its database collection or that the state would seek to take legal action to force its removal.
 I could easily understand that Ancestry.com and its parent company, MyFamily.com, Inc., didn’t want to throw fuel on that particular fire and I readily acquiesced.
 However, this is the time for another look at what is happening, especially since we are in yet another major mid-term election year in the U.S.

-One Response to “George G. Morgan’s ‘Along Those Lines ‘ Column – Update and an Important Article”
+1 thought on “George G. Morgan’s ‘Along Those Lines ‘ Column – Update and an Important Article”